VolkovLabs/volkovlabs-balena-app/README.md

 ## Getting Started

-The Balena application is under development and not included in the Grafana Marketplace yet.
-It can be installed manually from our private repository or downloaded directly from the GitHub repository:
+The Balena application is not included in the Grafana Marketplace.
+It can be installed manually from our Private Repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-balena-app